DenverCoder1/github-readme-streak-stats/docs/faq.md

 ## How do I include GitHub Readme Streak Stats in my Readme?

 Markdown files on GitHub support embedded images using Markdown or HTML.
-You can customize your SVG on the [demo site](https://github-readme-streak-stats.herokuapp.com/demo/) and use the image source in either of the following ways:
+You can customize your Streak Stats image on the [demo site](https://github-readme-streak-stats.herokuapp.com/demo/) and use the image source in either of the following ways:

 ### Markdown